One Day in Orchha – Temples, Forts, and Forgotten Tales

 One-day Orchha itinerary covering temples, historic forts, and hidden tales from its royal past.

-This small town in Madhya Pradesh is full of surprises.
-Not just a historical site, Orchha also holds deep religious significance.
+This hidden gem of Madhya Pradesh is full of surprises.
+Not just history, Orchha also holds deep religious importance.
 In fact, there are only two places in the world where Lord Rama is worshipped as a king — one is Ayodhya, and the other is Orchha.
-Yes, that’s how unique this offbeat place is.
+Yes, that’s how unique this offbeat town is.

 Orchha lies in the Niwari district, in the Bundelkhand region, right by the Betwa River.
 It’s just 15 km away from Jhansi city.
 What’s interesting is that Jhansi is in Uttar Pradesh, while Orchha is in Madhya Pradesh — two different states, yet so close.